thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="export-object"}
 ## Export an object
-You can export one object at a time, export more than one object as a zip file, or export custom SpotApps.
-The SpotApp contains a document called the `Manifest` file, which defines the objects you exported, and their underlying data sources.
-To export custom SpotApps, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html#export-spotapps).
+You can export one object at a time or export more than one object as a zip file.
+The zip file contains a document called the `Manifest` file, which defines the objects you exported, and their underlying data sources.
+To export custom collections of related TML files, refer to [Migrate multiple TML files]({{ site.baseurl }}/admin/ts-cloud/tml-import-export-multiple.html#export-multiple).

 <!--
 {: id="export-one"}